healthykitchen101/healthykitchen101.com/kettles/reviews/secura/secura-electric-kettle-swk-1701da.md

 *   Usability (35%) - **7.6**/undefined

-The key attraction of the Secura Electric Stainless Steel Double-Wall Kettle (SWK-1701DA) is its good heat retention and cool-to-touch safe exterior Furthermore, hot water only comes in contact with stainless steel, meaning no internal plastic parts like other kettles we’ve tested.
+The key attraction of the Secura Electric Stainless Steel Double-Wall Kettle (SWK-1701DA) is its [good heat retention](https://healthykitchen101.com/kettles/reviews/best/electric-kettles/) and cool-to-touch safe exterior.
+Furthermore, hot water only comes in contact with stainless steel, meaning no internal plastic parts like other kettles we’ve tested.

 On top of that, it only costs a tad more than its glass competitors.
 It’s a straightforward kettle, fast to boil, but a little high on power consumption and lacks some standard features found on other kettles.